SYMM-IO/solver-multiRPC/README.md

 ### Using multicall for view function Calls

-you can also use mutlicall.
+you can also use `mutlicall()` for calling a view function multiple time with different parameters.
 Here's an example:

 ```python
 results = multi_rpc.functions.yourViewFunction([(param1, params2), (param1, params2)]).multicall()